TimothyWard/visor/README.md

-#Big Brother
+# Big Brother

-##Big Brother is a Flask/Python backend webapp that exposes two APIs for tracking ad data and getting statistics on those ads.
+## Big Brother is a Flask/Python backend webapp that exposes two APIs for tracking ad data and getting statistics on those ads.

-###As a quick demo assignment, it lacks:
-1. Data persistence (everything is in memory, but it is written so that adding persistence is easy)
-2. Strong input sanitization/checking.
-There is some, but if you get an error, this might be why.
-3. Strong HTTP request/response handling.
-There isn't much in the way of friendly error messages or HTTP response code standards.
-4. Any kind of authentication/logging, etc

-###So what does it have?
+### So what does it have?

 There are 2 main endpoints:
 1. /track [GET, POST]
 2. /track/statistics [GET]

-####To POST a new tracking event, you need the following data in your request body
+#### To POST a new tracking event, you need the following data in your request body

     "track_type": "HOVER" OR "CLICK" OR "SCROLL" OR "CLOSE" OR "IMPRESSION" "ad_format": "MOBILE" OR "DESKTOP" OR "APP_BROWSER" OR "OTHER" OR "TABLET"